Published on

 The Typescript version looks almost identical:

-type IntProcessor = (v: number) => number;
+type IntProcessor = (v: number) => number

 function processInt(a: number, processor: IntProcessor): number {